We Analyzed the Future Direction of Freshworks Inc. (FRSH), Here is What We Found

-Freshworks Inc. (NASDAQ:FRSH) went up by 1.67% from its latest closing price compared to the recent 1-year high of $30.05.
-The company’s stock price has collected -5.21% of loss in the last five trading sessions.
+Freshworks Inc. (NASDAQ:FRSH) went down by -3.98% from its latest closing price compared to the recent 1-year high of $29.66.
+The company’s stock price has collected 8.56% of gains in the last five trading sessions.
 The Wall Street Journal reported on 09/22/21 that Toast, Freshworks Make Strong Market Debuts

 Is It Worth Investing in Freshworks Inc. (NASDAQ :FRSH) Right Now?